 I use several different gluten free flour blends when I bake.
 TIP: Do NOT use a gluten free flour blend with bean flours.
 It will leave a bad aftertaste in your sweets.
-Also, if the gluten free flour blend you use doesn’t contain Xanthan Gum, add 1 teaspoon.
-Xanthan Gum (or Guar Gum) help hold the gluten free baked goods together.
+Also, if the gluten free flour blend you use doesn't contain Xanthan Gum, add 1 teaspoon.
+Xanthan Gum (or Guar Gum) helps hold the gluten free baked goods together.

 - Bob's Red Mill 1 to 1 Gluten Free Flour Blend